iogf/eacc/README.md

 # Eacc

-Python Eacc is a parsing tool it implements a flexible lexer and a straightforward approach to build AST's from documents.
+Python Eacc is a parsing tool it implements a flexible lexer and a straightforward approach to analyze documents.
 It uses Python code to specify both lexer and grammar for a given document.

-Eacc can handle more succinctly all parsing cases that existing Python parsing tools propose to address.
+Eacc can handle succinctly most parsing cases that existing Python parsing tools propose to address.

 Documents are split into tokens and a token has a type when a sequence of tokens is matched it evaluates to a specific type then rematcned again against the existing rules.

-When a given token pattern is trigged it is possible to attach a handle to be executed.
-The handle arguments are the tokens that were matched.

-You can build more complex AST's using that approach with handles or you can just evaluate the AST's resulting from your grammar specification at the time it is being parsed.
-It works fairly well for simple grammars like basic mathematical expressions.

-The approach of defining types for basic structures of data then matching these against existing rules it automatically handles the powerful recursivity that exists in Backus-Naur notation with a higher level of expressivity.
+The types can be function objects it means patterns can be evaluated based on extern conditions.

+The fact of it being possible to have a grammar rule associated to a type and the type being variable in the context of the program it makes eacc useful for some text analysis problems.

+A document grammar is written mostly in an ambiguous manner.
 The parser has a lookahead mechanism to express precedence when matching rules.
-It is quite powerful to implement parsers to handle document structures.
-The lookahead mechanism makes it possible to handle ambiguous grammar in a similar fashion to Backus-Naur in a succinct approach.

 # Features